Probate and Trust Administration

 Does the Trust Administration process take a long time?

-1. Inventory of assets
+- Inventory (and, where appropriate, liquidation) of assets

-2. Determination of estate tax
+- Determination and payment of estate taxes

-3. Division of trust assets
+- Division and distribution of trust assets to the beneficiaries

 I thought that a Living Trust avoids probate and attorney’s fees.
 Why do I have to pay more fees?